adbar/htmldate/docs/index.rst

 The output is thouroughly verified in terms of plausibility and adequateness and the library outputs a date string, corresponding to either the last update or the original publishing statement (the default), in the desired format (defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_).

--  Compatible with all recent versions of Python (currently 3.5 to 3.9)
--  Designed to be computationally efficient and used in production on millions of documents
--  Batch processing of a list of URLs
--  Switch between original and updated date

 Markup-based extraction is multilingual by nature, text-based refinements for better coverage currently support German, English and Turkish.

 Installation
 ------------

-This Python package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards.
+This Python package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.6 upwards.
 It is available on the package repository `PyPI <https://pypi.org/>`_ and can notably be installed with ``pip`` or ``pipenv``:

 .. code-block:: bash